ohscar/rmalloc/doc/paper/appendix.rst

 Handle an out-of-memory situation. ``size`` is the number of bytes requested at the time of OOM.
 ``op_time`` is an out variable storing the time of the actual OOM-handling code (such as a compact operation), not considering the code before or after.
-For convenience, Steve pre-defines macros for time measuring.
+For convenience, Steve defines macros for time measuring.
 A typical implementation where OOM is actually handled looks like this::

     bool user_handle_oom(int size, uint32_t *op_time)